MeltanoLabs/Meta/README.md

 MeltanoLabs is a great place for community members to incubate connectors for new sources or destinations in a shared space to make it easier for the community to contribute and maintain it into the future after it leaves the development phase.
 We also encourage community members to use this as a place where existing connectors can be rebuilt or ported over to the Meltano SDK.

+See the [Connector Development Standards](connector-dev.md) guide for best practices and conventions.

-If you'd like to create a new connector in MeltanoLabs create an issue labeled "Add New Connector - [your connector name]" in the [Meta repo](https://github.com/MeltanoLabs/Meta) and assign it to @tayloramurphy and @pnadolny13 when youre code is ready to be pushed up to GitHub and they will create you a repository and give you access.
+If you'd like to create a new connector in MeltanoLabs, create an issue labeled "Add New Connector - [your connector name]" in the [Meta repo](https://github.com/MeltanoLabs/Meta) and assign it to @tayloramurphy and @pnadolny13 when you're code is ready to be pushed up to GitHub and they will create you a repository and give you access.
 Alternatively you could build it in your own namespace and later migrate it once its ready.

 ### Migrating An Existing Connector